L3xa-a/bsky-bridge/README.md

   ### Creating a Session

-  Start by establishing a session with your BlueSky handle and password:
+  Start by establishing a session with your BlueSky handle and **App passwords**:

   ```python
   from bsky_bridge import BskySession